Effective Date: September 12, 2016

 8.2 Responsibility for Employees and Subcontractors, Including Agency Members

-Work billed for Hourly Contracts under a Freelancer’s Account must be performed by the Freelancer that has the Account.
+To ensure accurate billing, work billed for Hourly Contracts under a Freelancer’s Account must be performed by the Freelancer that has the Account.
 With an Agency Account, the Agency may bill for hourly work done by Agency Members.

 8.3 Client Payments and Billing